GitLab Duo: AI Assistants Integrated in Your Pipeline

 - Copilot Enterprise: $39/user/month.

-GitLab Duo vs Copilot
+GitLab Duo versus GitHub Copilot

 | Aspect | GitLab Duo | GitHub Copilot |